Fair Housing Complaints & Enforcement

 Fair Housing Trainings & Webinars

 The Fair Housing Center provides a broad range of fair housing trainings and webinars, including compliance and best practices.
-For upcoming trainings and webinars, please see our Events & Trainings page.
+Webinars, videos, and PowerPoints of our past training--and there are very many--are listed on this page below.
+For upcoming trainings and webinars, please jump to our Events & Trainings page.

 Training can prevent most, if not all, fair housing violations.
 Each year, the Center trains housing providers, management companies, real estate agents and brokers, private, municipal and legal services attorneys, municipalities, tenants, homeowners, and new homebuyers.
 Our trainings are offered in person and via Zoom